 Potential of Renewable Energy in Japan

 Japan is among the most technically-advanced and innovative countries in the world.
-Yet, it is behind the curve in its energy policy and currently has one of the highest volumes of carbon emissions per capita, ranking 8th on a global scale.
-However, Japan has a vast potential for renewable energy adoption.
-With the Government’s ambitious policies and goal of achieving net-zero society and carbon neutrality by 2050, the country is starting to change course.
+Yet, it is behind the curve with its energy policy and currently has one of the highest volumes of carbon emissions per capita, ranking 8th on a global scale.
+Despite this, Japan’s renewable energy potential is vast, and its starting to change course.
+The government’s ambitious policies and goal of achieving a net-zero society and carbon neutrality by 2050 are in motion.

 Japan’s Great Renewable Energy Potential